 This section asks the questions: What are we trying to achieve?
 What types of text are we using to do so?
 People living in any community need to perform a variety of activities, some basic (such as cooking, washing clothes, fixing a leaking roof) and some with more complex social goals (such as negotiating goods and services, telling stories, explaining phenomena, arguing points of view, interpreting texts).
 Over time, these activities tend to become more standardised and sometimes even formulaic.
 The social goal (e.g. telling stories) is achieved through a series of typical steps or stages (e.g. orientation, complication, evaluation, resolution, coda).
-When this happens, we call the activity a genre (e.g. narrative).
+When this

 Think about the word 'genre' and other words it relates to, like 'general' and 'generic'.
 They link back to the Latin word genus, which means 'kind'.
 So, users of a language will recognise that some texts can be grouped together: they belong to a similar category or genre.
 However, genres are much more than just useful categories.
 Genres provide a way to productively 'contain' what you want to say and write.
 They allow you to shape your thoughts in ways that suit your purpose (and audience, but more on that shortly).
-In this way, you use the genre or genres that will best allow you to get a particular job done.
+In this way, you use the genre or

-In Senior English, you will be required to interpret, analyse and create written, spoken and multimodal texts in a range of genres and contexts.
+In Senior English, you will be required to interpret and create written, spoken and multimodal texts in a range of genres and contexts.
 However, of the many types of genres available for use in our society, subject English deals primarily with three families, as outlined in Source 5.
 Stages in parentheses are optional.

-During the next two years, you need to consolidate your understanding of a range of these genres, some of which will be developed in detail later in this Student book.
-Although many of these will be familiar from Years 7 to 10, during senior school you will develop your ability to produce sophisticated versions of these texts.
-Importantly, you need to move away from an idea that genres are recipes to follow.
-Instead, you need to think about genres as a cultural repertoire that allows you to achieve your social purposes.
-They provide a way to productively 'contain' what you want to say and write.
-They allow you to shape your thoughts in ways that suit your purpose (and position your audience - more on page 26).
+During the next two years, you need to consolidate your understanding of a range of these will be familiar from Years 7 to 10, during senior school you will develop your ability to produce purpose (and audience, more on page XX).
 In this way, you use the genre or genres that will be best to allow you to get a job done.